-In another crucial way, Brutus' advocacy fails.
-His effort at persuasion is temporarily successful, but it lacks the substance, depth and detail that his momentous subject-the assassination of Rome's most prominent and heroic political figure-requires.
+Brutus' effort at persuasion is temporarily successful, but it lacks the substance, depth, and detail that this momentous subject-the assassination of Rome's most prominent and heroic political figure-requires to remain persuasive in the long run.
 His argument lacks proportion: to justify such a weighty deed, he offers a skimpy speech.
-In delivering this speech in one film version of the play, actor James Mason, as Brutus, spends only three minutes addressing the crowd, before taking his leave.
-The citizens are appeased, but not educated to truly understand the nature and consequences of Caesar's ambitions.
+In delivering this speech in one film version of the play, James Mason as Brutus spends only three minutes addressing the crowd before taking his leave.
+The citizens are appeased, but not given a true understanding of the nature and consequences of Caesar's ambitions.

 Shakespeare here demonstrates that there are degrees of persuasion.
 Persuasion can be superficial and temporary, rather than deeply convincing.
 What more might Brutus have said to have been more effective?
-Asserting Caesar was ambitious can temporarily satisfy an audience if the advocate's credibility with the audience is high, but it is not enough for a lasting persuasive effect.
-Supporting evidence, e.g., examples of Caesar's thirst for power in politics or in the army, would form the basis for a more enduringly persuasive argument.
+Asserting that Caesar was ambitious can temporarily satisfy an audience if the advocate's credibility with the audience is high, but it is not enough for a lasting persuasive effect.
+Supporting evidence such as examples of Caesar's thirst for power in politics or in the army would form the basis for a more enduringly persuasive argument.
 Perhaps Caesar's ambition for power was discoverable in his own words, either in private communications or in public remarks.
 Would-be dictators sometimes propound a philosophy that justifies dictatorship and rationalizes cruelty.
 Caesar had a public record.
-Did his deeds betray a ruthlessness in the exercise of his power as a general or as a public official?
+Did his deeds betray ruthlessness in the exercise of his power as a general or as a public official?
 Were Caesar's ambitions revealed by his imperious behavior, his disdain for law, his pushing aside others in his grasping for more power?
-Instances in which Caesar demanded servility, spent public money on statues of himself, refused to listen to pleas for justice, exercised his power mercilessly, or put his own interests above those of his country, would go far toward persuading the people that Caesar posed a grave threat to the Roman way of life.
+Instances in which Caesar demanded servility, spent public money on statues of himself, refused to listen to pleas for justice, exercised his power mercilessly, or put his own interests above those of his country would go far toward persuading the people that Caesar posed a grave threat to the Roman way of life.
 Such specific evidence of wrongdoing would let the people draw their own conclusions about Caesar, rather than leaving them to rely entirely on Brutus' unsupported conclusion.